 2. Not all of the features are covered yet

 Many fundamental points are currently only on the roadmap to be developed.
-This means that as you build your progressive web app with the Studio or other theme, there’s a very big chance that you’ll come across parts that are needed for the PWA but don’t exist in the toolkit yet, so, your developers will have to build custom solutions for them.
+This means that as you create your progressive web app with this ready-to-build toolkit, there’s a very big chance that you’ll come across parts that are needed for the PWA but don’t exist in the toolkit yet, so, your developers will have to build custom solutions for them.

 3. Universally-applicable code isn’t necessarily a good thing

 The PWA Studio development team is aiming at creating a “one-stop” universal solution.
 In turn, this results in the superfluity of excessive code.
 What is more, it is very likely that you’ll waste additional time (if compared to the time you’ll need for doing the same in your own PWA that’s tailored just around you) on allocating and fixing bugs and on customizing such a “universal” code according to your needs.

 4. There are peculiarities with customizing ready-made code

 Due to the architecture of ReactJS, you’ll be copying those parts of the Studio code that you’re customizing.
 In case there will be many changes in your project, it’ll become impossible to update the PWA Studio.
 This means that you’ll be left with a customized ReactJS application that’s highly overloaded with PWA Studio data abstractions.

 B) In which cases should you choose in favor of plain ReactJS coding?

 1. If your team is experienced in ReactJS coding

 Provided that your developers have a good command of React and clearly understand (or have researched and investigated) how the architecture of a PWA should be organized, you can consider this option.
 In simple terms, if your team is good at coding on ReactJS and has plenty of expertise with the framework, you don’t really need to rely on the samples that are given by the tool kits.